pzaid/FERMH/README.md

 ## 📄 Citation

-This research has been published in **Engineering, Technology & Applied Science Research**, indexed in **Scopus Q2**.
+This research has been published in **International Journal of Scientific Research & Engineering Trends**, indexed in **Scopus Q2**.
 Below is the certification evidence:

 <img src="./images/scopus-fer.jpg" alt="Scopus Q2 Certification" width="200">